sortedbits/functionaljava/README.md

 # functionaljava
-Attempt to add some missing pieces to java 8
+Add some missing pieces to java 8